learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

-Next, store the minimum and maximum values of X_11 and X_12, along with some slack (increase the range by 2; 1 slack on either boundary).
-You'll use these minimum and maximum values to create appropriate scales for plots of the classifier later.
+When we create plots for the classifier later, we're going to want appropriate scale for the axes.
+In order to do this, we should see what the minimum and maximum values are for the horizontal and vertical axes.
+To make the plots not feel cramped, we should subtract the minimum by 1 and add 1 to the maximum.
+Save these values as X11_min , X11_max, X12_min, and X12_max.

 ```python